 the principle that animals are entitled to freedom, remains.

-Scheme II.
-Animal rights based on freedom
+Scheme IIa.
+Unavoidable when animal rights are based on freedom

 *We would like best to see controlled hunting become